Towards gain tuning for numerical KKL observers: Introduction

 \section{Introduction}

-In this paper, we propose two numerical methods to calibrate Kazantis-Kravaris-Luenberger (KKL) observers.
-The original design of Luenberger observers for linear systems can be found in~\cite{Luenberger1966}.
+In this paper, we propose a numerical method to calibrate Kazantis-Kravaris-Luenberger (KKL) observers.
+The original design of Luenberger observers for linear systems can be found in~\citet{Luenberger1966}.
 It consists in finding a linear mapping between the system dynamics and a linear filter of the measurement.
 Under appropriate observability assumptions and filter design, the Sylvester equation satisfied by the mapping has a unique injective solution.
 Its left-inverse, along with the filter, can be used to compute a convergent state estimate.

 This design encompasses important degrees of freedom: the matrices defining the filter or, equivalently, the poles and zeros of the filter transfer function.
-To study their effect on state estimation performance, one must consider the effect of the mapping, which modifies the response to, e.g., measurement noise.
-For autonomous linear systems, the problem of tuning these degrees of freedom is essentially solved by the stationary Kalman Filter~\cite{Kalman1961}.
-Rather than directly assigning closed-loop eigenvalues, one can weigh the relative confidence in the measurement and the dynamic model and find the optimal observer gains corresponding to these weights.
+To study their effect on state estimation performance, one must consider the effect of the mapping, which modifies the response, among others to measurement noise.
+For autonomous linear systems, the problem of tuning these degrees of freedom is essentially solved by the stationary Kalman Filter~\citep{Kalman1961}.
+Rather than directly assigning closed-loop eigenvalues, one can weigh the relative confidence in the measurement and the dynamic model and find the observer gains that are optimal for the metric defined by these weights.